About this course

 Getting in touch

-- 128 UCAS Tariff points from up to four qualifications including A-level equivalent Chemistry and another Science or Numerate subject* grade C
+- Academic entry requirements: 128 UCAS Tariff points from up to four qualifications including A-level equivalent Chemistry and another Science or Numerate subject* grade C. We accept equivalent qualifications from all over the world.
+Please check your international entry requirements by country.

 * we will accept biology / human biology, physics, maths / further maths, core maths, use of maths, environmental science, physical education and sport science.